 Lee Heffelfinger is a help desk technician providing technical support and troubleshooting services to AI2 employees.
 He graduated with a Bachelor's in Information Systems from Stratford University and previously provided tech support for Google.
 A recent transplant to the Seattle area, he enjoys exploring the city, hiking, and cooking.

 Alvaro Herrasti received a B.S. in computer science from the Tecnológico de Monterrey in Mexico City.
 After graduation, he worked on Microsoft's Xbox Live.
 He is interested in machine learning, natural language processing, graphics, game design and integrating AI into video games.
-He enjoys music (from listening and record collecting to DJ'ing) and philosophy.
+He also likes music, from listening and collecting records to DJ'ing, and is interested in philosophy.

 Mark Hopkins is a Senior Research Scientist.
 His past research efforts have addressed probabilistic reasoning, causality, and statistical machine translation.
 Prior to joining AI2, Mark spent five years at Language Weaver (now SDL), where he managed the research and development of the training and translation pipelines.
 He received a Ph.D. in computer science from UCLA in 2005 (under advisor Judea Pearl) and his B.A. from UC Berkeley in 2000.
 Learn more

 Chris Jones (CJ) received a BFA from Savannah College of Art and Design.
 After graduation, she traveled across the country, working in advertising, incubation agencies. and marketplace startups.
 Her interests include designing for inclusion and accessibility in web technologies.
 When she's not designing, CJ loves reading non-fiction, learning about history, and playing video games.